IBM/edge-ai-apis/API ReadMes/README_ModelCompression.md

-# Getting Started with Edge AI Model Compression API
+# Getting Started with Distributed AI Model Compression API

 ## Overview
-In edge computing, there are many applications where edge devices are typically resource constrained e.g. power, memory, storage, compute or network.
-As deep learning and machine learning models become more complex with time, inferencing at the edge of network requires model fine tuning.
+In Distributed computing, there are many applications where distributed devices are typically resource constrained e.g. power, memory, storage, compute or network.
+As deep learning and machine learning models become more complex with time, inferencing at distrbiuted network requires model fine tuning.
 There are two methods in fine tuning models.

 ## Version 1.0 API
 The following are API services offered for version 1.0.